-It’s worth noting that every device listed on RefurbMe comes with a minimum 30-day warranty, although most of them have one-year warranty coverage or more.
+It’s worth noting that every device listed on RefurbMe comes with a minimum 30-day warranty, although most have one-year or more coverage.
 This includes refurbished iPhones, MacBooks, Apple Watches, iPads, and iMacs, among others.

 Warranties and refurbished grades help you feel confident that you’re getting a quality product along with a good discount.
 These indicators let you know that you’re paying for a reliable device supported by the warranty period.

-Are batteries of refurbished products in good condition?
+Are the batteries of refurbished products in good condition?

 To sum up:

 - Refurbished Grade A: The best quality of a refurbished device.
 Near-mint condition, excellent cosmetic level, and little to no signs of previous use.